No. 311 (Czechoslovak) Squadron RAF: 1942 Wellington crash

 A Vickers Wellington IC.
 This is the same version of Wellington as the one from 311 Squadron that crashed at South Ruislip in 1942.

 On 18 October 1942 Wellington 1C aircraft of 311 Squadron crashed and burst into flames at South Ruislip, Middlesex, on approach to RAF Northolt.
 The aircraft was en route to a debriefing and was carrying nine passengers as well as its usual crew of six.
 Everyone aboard was killed, along with four children and two mothers on the ground.

+1943 Tragic August

+Shortly after the 311 Squadron was rearmed to Liberator aircraft a series of loses and accidents followed, known also as "Tragic August".
+On 21 August the aircraft No. BZ780 (O) of squadron commander W/Cdr Jindřich Breitcetl was shot down with the complete crew missing on sea.
+On 29 August the aircraft No. BZ775 (G) of Sgt.
+Adolf Musálek crashed upon take-of with the complete crew dead.
+On 30 August the aircraft No. BZ785 (L) of F/Lt Emil Palichleb crashed while training evasive maneuvers with all but one crew members dead.
+Within few days the 311 Squadron have lost 3 aircraft and 23 airmen.

 1945 Liberator crash

-On 8 October 1945 a Liberator GR.VI aircraft of 311 Squadron suffered an engine fire, crashed and burst into flames in a field at Elvetham, near Hartley Wintney, Hampshire.
+On 5 October 1945 a Liberator GR.VI aircraft of 311 Squadron suffered an engine fire, crashed and burst into flames in a field at Elvetham, near Hartley Wintney, Hampshire.
 Five minutes earlier it had taken off from RAF Blackbushe on a flight to Ruzyně Airport, Prague.
+The aircraft was transporting former Czechoslovak military personnel, as well as former refugees back to Czechoslovakia.
 All 23 people aboard were killed: five crew, 17 passengers and one stowaway.
-The passengers included nine women and five young children, the latter ranging from 18 months to three years old.
+The passengers included ten women and five young children, the latter ranging from 18 months to three years old.
+The stowaway was a crew member-radio operator Edita Sedláková previously forced to give her space to VIP passenger Marína Paulínyová.